 Subscribe to my podcast at:

-So this week I had the honor to interview the one and only Lyle Mcdonald.
+So this week I had the honor to interview a person who I consider to be one of the best experts in the fitness industry.

 So I will write down some of the main points from the interview for those of you who prefer to read and not listen: